What do you think of Scotland?

 And I can also honestly say that I am more than happy to sacrifice travel this year for this move.
 Every day feels like we are on holidays.
 We are so relaxed and content that it’s a little ridiculous.

-But life moves on and my plans for walking the Camino in 2019 are still on track (although my walking schedule is a long way behind!) and I am heading to France next year with my friend and colleague Kathy Karas.
+But life moves on, and my plans for walking the Camino in 2019 are still on track (although my walking schedule is a long way behind!) and I am heading to France next year with my friend and colleague Kathy Karas.
 And I am excited by that.

 My partner Dan and I, however, have never travelled together.
 And I think that it’s about time that we did.
+And I’m thinking Scotland.

 I had planned for him to come to Iceland with me, but that was more about me than about him.
-The one thing we absolutely love doing is jumping in the car and seeing where the day takes us.
-We have been doing that every weekend since we have been here in the mountains and we have come across some amazing places.
+The one thing we love doing is jumping in the car and seeing where the day takes us.
+We have been doing that every weekend since we have been here in the mountains and we have come across some fantastic places.

 Dan loves castles.
 We both love wild, isolated scenery, exploring country roads and laneways and stopping to eat when our stomachs dictate we should.
 We love trying different foods.
-I will definitely have to give Haggis a go, I think.
+I will have to give Haggis a go, I think.

 We can spend hours in the car laughing, talking, stopping to take photos and generally just enjoying each others company.